IDEALLab/VQGAN-TO/README.md

 To address this, we propose an augmented **Vector-Quantized GAN (VQGAN)** that allows for effective compression of TO designs within a discrete latent space, known as a **codebook**, while preserving high reconstruction quality.

-Our experiments use a new dataset of two-dimensional heat sink designs optimized via Multi-physics Topology Optimization (MTO): [IDEALLab/MTO-2D dataset on Hugging Face](https://huggingface.co/datasets/IDEALLab/MTO-2D)
+Our experiments use a new dataset of two-dimensional heat sink designs optimized via Multi-physics Topology Optimization (MTO): [IDEALLab/MTO-2D dataset on Hugging Face](https://huggingface.co/datasets/IDEALLab/MTO-2D).
+We assume that VQGAN is always made conditional subject to a vector of scalar boundary conditions, material properties, etc. For example, the MTO problem specifies a condition vector of shape (3,) for each design, containing the fluid inlet velocity, maximum fluid power dissipation, and maximum fluid volume fraction, respectively.

-We can also leverage the VQGAN codebook to train a GPT-2 model, generating thermally performant heat sink designs within a fraction of the time taken by conventional optimization approaches.
+We can also leverage the VQGAN codebook to train a small GPT-2 model, generating thermally performant heat sink designs within a fraction of the time taken by conventional optimization approaches.

 ---